tefusion/godot-subdiv/README.md

 ## Getting Started

-For importing a QuadMesh you can select a glb/gltf file **that contained only quads before export** and either change the importer in the import settings to the custom Quad GLTF importer or select the [post import script](project/addons/godot_subdiv/quad_converter_post_import.gd) inside of the importer window.
+For importing a SubdivMeshInstance3D you can select a glb/gltf file **that contained only quads before export** and either change the importer in the import settings to the custom Quad GLTF importer or select the [post import script](project/addons/godot_subdiv/quad_converter_post_import.gd) inside of the importer window.

-After that you can just create an Inherited Scene and should see the custom QuadImporterMeshInstance with a subdivison level editor setting.
+After that you can just create an Inherited Scene and should see the custom SubdivMeshInstance3D with a subdivison level editor setting.